rafa-rod/vartests/README.md

 <!-- content -->

-**vartests** is a Python library to perform some statistic tests to evaluate Value at Risk (VaR) Models, such as:
+**vartests** is a Python library to perform some statistical tests to evaluate Value at Risk (VaR) Models, such as:

 - **T-test**: verify if mean of distribution is zero;
 - **Kupiec Test (1995)**: verify if the number of violations is consistent with the violations predicted by the model;